python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/010_Beginnings.md

 - The `Apply` button is buggy: it will sometimes NOT apply the changes, such as if you use it twice in a row.
   - Solution: Don't use the "Apply" button.
 Press "Ok" instead.

+### Some useful keyboard shortcuts in GNU Radio Companion (GRC):

+  - Ctrl + F : Find blocks
+  - D : Disable a block
+  - B : Bypass a block
+  - E : Enable a block

 ### Tutorial:

 - Go to [this tutorial page at GNUradio.org](https://wiki.gnuradio.org/index.php?title=Tutorials) (https://wiki.gnuradio.org/index.php?title=Tutorials).